 Continuing his career in local government, Barry served as the City Administrator for the City of Post Falls, Idaho.
 Most recently Barry was the City Administrator for the City of Green River, Wyoming for 18 years before moving to Cody, Wyoming.

 In addition, Barry has been a lobbyist and served on the board of directors and several committees for the Wyoming Associations of Municipalities (WAM).
 He enjoys being part of the community and has been involved in both Rotary and Kiwanis organizations.
 Barry is also a graduate of Leadership Wyoming.
-His hobbies include reading, golfing, hiking, camping with family, and traveling.
+His hobbies include reading, golfing, hiking, camping, and traveling.
 Barry and his wife Suzi have four adult children and three grandchildren.